 I have had the privilege of appearing in various media outlets to speak about my books, why I wrote them and the purpose behind my writing.

 The Only Way Out is a novel that tells the gripping tale of a bully, a victim and a bystander.
 Their lives are forever changed by what happens during the first year of high school.
 Although at first glance this is a young adult novel about bullying, it is also a story that tells the tale of silence, torment, secrecy, mental illness and the ability to overcome hardship even in the darkest of times in order to achieve meaningful change.

-By taking people through a heart-wrenching, eye-opening and awe-inspiring story, it is my vision and my hope that I can have a positive impact on the understandings, perceptions and actions of those who read my book.”
+By taking people through an inspiring story followed by accompanying exercises and learning tools, it is my vision and my hope that I can have a positive impact on the understandings, perceptions and actions of those who read my work.”